Skip to content

 One of the main dangers of Lithium-Ion cells is the phenomenon of thermal runaway.

-Thermal runaway is a heat-rise reaction due to the chemistry involved, it mainly occurs under specific conditions, such as overcharging, over discharging, charging below 0°C, all of which should be prevented by the BMS (battery management system) and of course, mistreatment, especially physical damage.
+Thermal runaway is a heat-rise reaction due to the chemistry involved, it mainly occurs under specific conditions, there's the obvious of course with mistreatment and physical damage, then there's non physical causes such as overcharging, over discharging, charging below 0°C, which should be prevented by the BMS (battery management system).

 The extent of thermal runaway depends on the chemistry and a cells state of charge, in worst case scenarios, fire and often explosions of the Lithium-Ion cells which can have devastating affects to property and risks to life.
 When handled properly, and used with devices that include protection circuitry, and compliant chargers that also monitor and regulate voltages and current, these are usually perfectly safe, the high numbers of 18650 batteries out there in power tools, laptops, torches, and other devices since the 90's prove this.